kshraddha1413/SalesForceDoc/README.md

 **Prcocess builder**
 Process Builder is a point-and-click tool that lets you easily automate if/then business processes and see a graphical representation of your process as you build.
-*The Components of a Process*
+**The Components of a Process**
-*Trigger*: Identify When the Process Should Run *Criteria*: Determine Whether or Not to Execute Actions *Actions*: What the Process Should Do
+**Trigger**: Identify When the Process Should Run **Criteria**: Determine Whether or Not to Execute Actions **Actions**: What the Process Should Do

-*Lightning Flow*—the product that encompasses building, managing, and running flows and processes.
+**Lightning Flow**—the product that encompasses building, managing, and running flows and processes.
-*Flow Builder*—a point-and-click tool for building flows.
+**Flow Builder**—a point-and-click tool for building flows.
-*Flow*—an application that automates a business process by collecting data and doing something in your Salesforce org or an external system.
+**Flow**—an application that automates a business process by collecting data and doing something in your Salesforce org or an external system.
 In short, the Lightning Flow product includes a couple of tools.
 One of them, Flow Builder, lets you create flows.

+**Flow Building Blocks**
+Every flow is made up of three building blocks.

+Elements (1) appear on the canvas.
+To add an element to the canvas, click it or drag it there from the toolbox.
+Connectors (2) define the path that the flow takes at runtime.
+They tell the flow which element to execute next.
+Resources (3) are containers that represent a given value, such as field values or formulas.
+You can reference resources throughout your flow.
+For example, look up an account’s ID, store that ID in a variable, and later reference that ID to update the account.